pcrumley/tristanAutomater/README.md

 A simple way batch run tristan-mp simulations with a slurm workload manager system

 The code is cofigured through the config.yaml file.
 After that run `python automater.py` and it will submit the jobs for you.
+You can change any parameter in the input file by putting it in a list in paramOpts.

 ## Example uses